 Understand Rosacea and Get the Condition Diagnosed Early

 Red cheeks and a red nose and some red bumps may not necessarily be symptoms of Acne.
 It could be a chronic skin condition called Rosacea, which is similar to Acne, and may even be mistaken for Eczema because of the itching, which can lead to incorrect treatment.

 In the end how do people distinguish between Rosacea and these two common skin problems?

 Often Occurs in Caucasians

 In the early stages, the symptoms of Rosacea are very similar to that of Acne and Eczema.
 However, Rosacea is generally more common in Caucasians who tend to blush more easily.
-Dr Ram said that the disease is more frequently diagnosed in women, but more severe symptoms tend to be seen in men.
+The disease is more frequently diagnosed in women, but more severe symptoms tend to be seen in men.